CORE Lab Team

 Liza Rothkoff is a second year PhD student in the Animal Sciences program at Texas Tech University.
 She is interested in all things canine cognition and olfaction.
 Prior to joining the CORE lab, Liza earned her MA in Animal Behavior and Conservation from Hunter College in 2023.
 Her masters research focused on contrafreeloading in pet dogs.
 At Hunter College, Liza also worked as lab manager of the Thinking Dog Center, where she ran studies on dog play and canine pointing comprehension.

-Glenna Cupp is currently a second-year PhD student in Animal Science from eastern Tennessee.
+Glenna Cupp is a third-year PhD student in Companion Animal Science.
 She earned her master's degree in Applied Animal Behavior and Welfare from Virginia Tech, where her research investigated the influence of nature walks on the welfare of companion dogs.
 Previously, Glenna served as a research assistant at the PennVet Working Dog Center and worked as a professional dog trainer.
 At the CORE lab, her research focuses on how soil characteristics affect dogs' abilities to detect buried odors, aiming to enhance the understanding of the tasks performed by human remains detection dogs in locating clandestine graves.
-In her leisure time, she enjoys visiting the dog park and hiking with her dog, Rohn.

 Masters Students